Relocation of moai

-Since the removal from Easter Island in 1868 of the moai now displayed at the British Museum, a total of 12 moai are known to have been removed from Easter Island and to remain overseas.
+Since the removal from Easter Island (Rapa Nui) in 1868 of the two moai now displayed at the British Museum, a total of twelve moai are known to have been taken from Easter Island and remain overseas.
 Some of the moai have been further transferred between museums and private collections, for reasons such as the moai's preservation, academic research and for public education.

+Objects returned to Easter Island

 In 2006, one relocated moai was repatriated from the Centro Cultural Recoleta in Argentina after 80 years overseas.

-In 2022, one moai held in the Chilean National Museum of Natural History in Santiago was returned to the island after 150 years abroad.
+In 2022, one moai held in the Chilean National Museum of Natural History in Santiago was returned to the island after over 150 years abroad.

 Objects in museum collections

 The following table lists the most prominent moai held in museums and collections:

 Issues of authenticity

 The issue of authenticity of moai heads may never be fully resolved.
 The fact is that the rocks used to carve the heads are as old as the volcano eruption that formed them, so carbon 14 testing reveals no evidence of authenticity.
 The age of the moai heads on the island cannot be determined, and off the island, heads can only be determined to be made from Easter Island volcanic rock or not made from Easter Island volcanic rock.
 Determining the age of an Easter Island moai head is therefore an art, and not a science.
 Field experts make judgments and express opinions about what tools they feel were used and attempt to tie an age to that opinion.
 Such a condition means that moai heads cannot be tested with hope of determining authenticity; they may, however, be brought under suspicion of being fakes.
 As with any object of antiquity, the patrimony, the history and story of the heads, is an important part in determining authenticity.

 An unauthenticated moai head entitled "Henry" currently stands in the Forest Lawn Memorial Park, Glendale, California.
 It was obtained in the first half of the 20th century by the founder of the park Dr. Hubert Eaton.
 Dr. Eaton allegedly received the moai in a legal transaction between Rapanui fishermen at Easter Island who were using the head (approx 1m height) as ballast for a boat.
 The Memorial Park has no plans for authenticating or testing the moai in the near future.